Florian-Wilhelm/Raspberry-Pi/Project10/README.md

 GPS data generated on a mountain in Bavaria, Pico and GPS module get supplied by a power bank.

-**Note 1:** script is saved as "main.py" in the Pico file system, so it starts automatically.
+Script is saved as "main.py" in the Pico file system, so it starts automatically.

-**Note 2:** black bars only appear on photos, not on the OLED itself; DSLR and mobile phone cam have both CMOS sensors which have a problem with the OLED resfresh rates obviously (especially in bright daylight).